A Guide to Hosting International Visiting Scholars

 - Early-on, review objectives and expectations related to the visit.

-- Assist the visitor in getting settled on campus.
+- Assist the Visiting Scholar in getting settled on campus.

 - Visit common facilities.

 - Introduce the Visiting Scholar to the department head and colleagues.